 C language has lots of advantages.
 In this tutorial, we are going to see Stringizing and Token Pasting Operators in C programming.
-Most of them don’t aware of this topic.
+Most of them aren’t aware of this topic.
 Let’s start.
 Before that, we should know what is token in C Programming.

 You can also read, bitwise operators in c, pointers in c, container_of macro in c, macro vs inline, and embedded interview topics.